spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gm-wm/gm-wm-metric-computation/overcoming-the-partial-volume-effect.rst

 Atlas-based methods
 *******************

 Instead of using binary masks, we can use the white and gray matter atlas contained within the PAM50 template.

-..
-TODO: There is some additional info I haven't included from the presenter's notes:

-   "Here, we benefit from the fact that the metric is measured within thousands of voxels, where the partial volume for each compartment (e.g., white matter, gray matter, CSF) is known.""

-   I'm not 100% certain I understand this quotation.
-Questions:

-   - Thousands of voxels?
-How so?
-Isn't a single tract barely even covered by one voxel?
-Is it the *atlas* that includes thousands of voxels?
-   - "partial volume is known"?
-How so?
-Is this referring to the individual images for each tract in the atlas?
+In the atlas, each tract is represented using a nonbinary "soft" mask, with values ranging from 0 to 1 at the edges of each tract label that capture the partial volume information.
+For more information on how the exact partial volume values were determined for each tract, see `[Lévy et al., Neuroimage 2015] <https://pubmed.ncbi.nlm.nih.gov/26099457/>`_.

 ``-method ml``: Maximum Likelihood
 ----------------------------------